EwanXiong/ewanxiong.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 My name is Yifan Xiong.
 I am currently working as a Research Assistant in [XGlab](http://eca.xglab.tech/member/index.html) at Tsinghua University.
-I'm also an incoming PhD student in the Genetics, Genomics, and Bioinformatics ([GGB](https://genetics.ucr.edu/)) program at the University of California, Riverside starting in Fall 2025.
+I'm also an incoming PhD student in the Genetics, Genomics, and Bioinformatics ([GGB](https://genetics.ucr.edu/)) program at the University of California Riverside, starting in Fall 2025.